bigbigDreamer/CommonProjectConfigurationFiles/README.md

 ## :page_with_curl:Self-introduction

-*Hi, everybody, my name is BillWang, I am a college student from China, currently at lanzhou university of technology, grade three.*
+*Hi, everybody, my name is EricWang, I am a college student from China, currently at lanzhou university of technology, grade three.*

 ## :page_with_curl:Project-introduction